 A logo is an essential part of your business branding plan.
-You might be a small activity operator in a coastal beach town, but that doesn’t mean you don’t need a logo that allows people to instantly recognize who you are and what you do.
+You might be a small tour or activity operator in a coastal beach town, but that doesn’t mean you don’t need a logo that allows people to instantly recognize who you are and what you do.

 There’s even more competition out there online, so you need to create a logo that grabs attention wherever it’s placed.

 There are many benefits to having a logo designed specifically for your company:

 When you’re creating your business logo, remember that this is the image your clients will remember you by.